pnoll1/osmand_map_creation/docs/processing_script_usage.md

 If data doesn't show up in finished builds check processing.py logs in osm folder.
 This often means unicode control characters were still in the source data after filtering.
 Processing.py stops processing a source once it hits a unicode control character.

-# Testing
-Project uses unittest for testing.
-In the osm directory, run python3 -m unittest tests.py to run tests.

 # Limitations
 Command line arguments are only used if batches is an empty list.
 Not all options are avaiable from cli and config file